 What most people fail to understand is that banks have to demonstrate to shareholders, investors, and auditors that they attempted to get the highest price possible.

 It is not uncommon for a bank to reduce the price of a home in their inventory after it has been on the market for a while.
 A bank after all is not in the business of holding Real Estate.

 Do not make the poor assumption that banks are desperate sellers and will do anything to clear out their properties.
 This is rarely the case!

-In order for a bank to consider accepting your offer you are going to want to make sure you have been pre-approved by a lender.
+In order for a bank to consider accepting your offer, you are going to want to make sure you have been pre-approved by a lender.
 Most banks will not even consider an offer without proper financial documentation.
 If you are making a cash offer with no financing contingency be prepared to show the bank proof that you have the funds in an account somewhere.
 Most banks will require this as well.

 Some banks may also ask you to get pre-approved through them as well although it can not be a requirement to do so due to RESPA laws.
-RESPA stands for Real Estate Settlement Procedures Act as is designed to protect consumers.
+RESPA stands for Real Estate Settlement Procedures Act which is designed to protect consumers.

 - Termite or other insect problems

 - Electrical issues especially if it involves a safety hazard

 - Septic systems ~ some states require a passing inspection in order to close, including Massachusetts